warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/README.md

 For the eager implementations, you need to manually compute the entire attention mechanism.

+Remember that the attention mask is True for tokens that should be attended to and False for tokens which should be masked out, so depending on your implementation you will probably need to invert the mask.

 ### SDPA Implementations

 For these implementations, you'll use PyTorch's [`scaled_dot_product_attention`](https://pytorch.org/docs/stable/generated/torch.nn.functional.scaled_dot_product_attention.html) function, which provides an optimized implementation of the attention mechanism.

+If passed a boolean attention mask, SDPA expects True means "participate in attention" and False means "masked out", which matches our attention mask.

 ### Flash Attention Implementations